Pediatric Feeding Therapy Team

 Rosanne Robinson is the Registered Dietitian on the team.
-She brings over five years of experience working with pediatric patients from newborn to 18 years of age.
+She brings over eight years of experience working with pediatric patients from newborn to 18 years of age.
 She will help to assess your child’s current energy (calorie), vitamin, mineral and fluid intake and assess whether your child requires any adjustments to his or her current schedule to increase or decrease any of these nutrients.
 She will also assess growth.
 Rosanne takes a food-based approach to nutrition but may recommend supplements if deficiencies are suspected.
 She may also ask permission to liaise with your family physician in the case that some additional blood work is required.
 Rosanne has experience with tube-feeding and can help to adjust and monitor established tube feeds.

 Upon team collaboration, if the OT or RD determines that further needs exist outside of this clinic, they are well connected to other allied health professionals that can guide and support next steps for treatment.

 Where is the clinic located?

 Most of our services and team assessments will be held at Kids Can Shine, located at 6488 Wellington Road 7, in Elora Ontario or at Blueprint Nutrition, 22 King St. South, Suite 300 in Waterloo Ontario.
 Home-based visits may also be suggested so that we can assess the feeding difficulties within the child’s natural home environment.
 Depending on which service(s) are required, follow-up appointments will occur in Elora, Waterloo or at the child's home.

 What will happen at the first appointment?